gregzb/MKS22X-ScreamingGame/README.md

   * ~~Finished getting the frequency to determine the move - Emma~~
   * Realized that the frequency analyzer does not work as expected, used a frequency visualizer to better see the input -Greg

+### 5/23/2019
+  * Added a few methods to begin making raycasting work -Greg

 # Authors
   * Greg Zborovsky
   * Emma Choi